Pheasant Shooting Clothing Guide

 The prime concern is to pick something that is functional and comfortable with major emphasis being placed on keeping dry so make sure that whichever jacket you go for has a suitable waterproof membrane.
 At the same time, shooting can be a strenuous activity, so make sure the membrane is breathable.

 Make sure you layer up depending on the forecast.
 Pick a sensible microfleece or thermal baselayer if it’s going to be cold, under a shirt and tie, a suitable shooting waistcoat and trousers or breeks and jacket to suit your preference.
 Shooting accessories such as hats and gloves are essential for many hardened shooters.
 Don’t forget a hat or cap to keep sun and rain out of your face and eyes and gloves to keep your fingers warm on a cold day and to protect your hands from hot barrels if you find yourself in the hot seat.

 Here is a brief breakdown of how to pick your clothing for a day’s pheasant shooting:

-Footwear – Don’t go hunting in your sports trainers.
+Don’t go hunting in your sports trainers.
 You will often be trekking through rough, muddy terrain; it’s advisable that you look out some wellington boots for your trip.
 Seeland Wellies are among the most popular shooting wellies on the market!
-If it’s a walked up day then a pair of Harkila Boots might be a better bet – try and find out from your host the sort of terrain you will be in.
+For a walked up day a pair of boots might be better – try and find out from your host the sort of terrain to expect.

-Baselayer and Accessories – Remember to keep warm and keep it layered so that when you are hot you can comfortably remove a few layers.
+Remember to keep warm dress in layers.
+This ensures you can simply remove a few items should you get too warm.
 Accessories play an important part for the enjoyment of your shooting day out.